MSU-Libraries/catalog/docs/first-time-setup.md

 * Settings (OAI-PMH): Can view and edit settings
 * Users: Can view fees/fines and loans
 * Users: Can view user profile
+* For course reserves: `course-reserves-storage.courselistings.collection.get` (a permission set needs to be created with the API for this)

 ## For GitLab users
 ### Creating a CI/CD Token